 Provide for the admission of natural light in the design of the facility window systems and in the design of the overall footprint and floor depth.
 Select furniture systems that maximize the admission of natural light into the facility.
-The goal should be to achieve the LEEDTM "Daylight & Views" points (see Paragraph 3-11 for more information on LEEDTM and sustainable design).
+The goal should be to achieve the LEEDTM "Daylight & Views" points (see the paragraph entitled, "Sustainable Design" for more information on LEEDTM and sustainable design).

 In designing for natural light admission, comply with UFC 3-530-01, Lighting Design and Controls.
 Consider issues such as the even distribution of light, glare control, and heat gain and loss when designing space with good natural light qualities.
-Also refer to Paragraph 3-10 for AT criteria when designing window systems.
+Also refer to the paragraph entitled, "Antiterrorism" for AT criteria when designing window systems.